 2. Put More Exercises on the Menu

-Most 5×5 workouts involve a handful of compound exercises, such as the squat, deadlift, bench press and so on.
+Most 5×5 workouts involve a handful of compound lifts, such as the squat, deadlift, bench press and so on.

-These exercises do work large numbers of muscles, making them a very efficient use of your training time.
+These exercises work a large amount of muscle mass, making them a very efficient use of your training time.

 However, there are a few downsides to consider.